 I am a philosopher of science, specializing in the philosophy of biology and the application and ethics of contemporary technology.
-Starting this fall, I work at LSU.
+I work at LSU.

-These days, I’m located in sunny (?)
-South Bend, Indiana.
-I’m currently finishing up a Ph.D. in the History and Philosophy of Science program at the University of Notre Dame.
+I’ve just begun a new position at Louisiana State University in Baton Rouge, Louisiana, as an Assistant Professor in the Department of Philosophy and Religious Studies.
 When I’m not working (which is fairly rare), I’m an avid marathon runner, technology addict and computer programmer, clarinet player, gaming aficionado, and audiophile.

 My work spans two distinct areas.
 First is the philosophy and history of evolutionary biology – in particular, the conceptual structure of evolution by natural selection and the reception of Darwin in the late 19th and early 20th centuries.
 Second, I’m interested in the application and ethics of contemporary technology, both in the digital humanities and as applied to contemporary warfare.
 Take a look at my CV.